protoloft/klipper_z_calibration/README.md

 5. get probe, CALIBRATE_Z, park probe
 6. print intro line
 7. start printing...

+**Do not home z again after running this calibration or it needs to be executed again!**

 > Happy printing with an always perfect first layer - doesn't matter what you just
 > modded on your print head/bed or what nozzle and flex plate you like to use for the next